 This course is an overview of the skills and knowledge necessary for the field of facials and skin care.
 Instruction will demonstrate the theory, skills, safety and sanitation, and professional ethics of basic facials and skin care and explain the rules and regulations of the institution, department and state.
-Prerequisites: The following TSI scores or equivalent developmental courses - TSI Math 320 MATH 0303 and TSI Reading 342.
-READ 0300. and TSI Essay 3 or TSI Writing 346 ENGL 0330.
+Prerequisites: The following TSI scores or equivalent developmental courses - TSI Math 320, TSI Reading 346 and TSI Essay 4 with TSI Writing 357.
 This course is offered for Esthetic Specialty only.